ULL-ESIT-PAI-2023-2024/2023-2024-pai-debugging-stephan-brommer-gutierrez-alu0101493497/README.md

 This directory is organised as follows:

       .
-      ├── bib          # Presentation bibliography and references ├── slides       # slides of your presentation (PDF is the preferred format) ├── tests        # Source code for tests (if applicable) ├── src          # Source code (add subdirectories if necessary)
+      ├── bib                   # Presentation bibliography and references ├── slides                # slides of your presentation (PDF format) └── src                   # Source code
+          ├── browser           # Browser code examples
+          │   ├── JavaScript    # JavaScript code for the browser
+          │   └── TypeScript    # TypeScript code for the browser
+          └── vsc               # VSC code examples
+              ├── JavaScript    # JavaScript code for vsc └── TypeScript    # TypeScript code for vsc

 When you receive the link to this repository, clone it and use it to host all the material for the work to be done: slides, code, etc.